 From Bangkok we will travel to Kanchanaburi, staying at a unique accommodation on the river, as well as a day at the sustainable Elephant Nature Park.
 We will then fly to Chiang Mai to celebrate the Yi Peng festival, along with a stay at a hill-tribe lodge.
 You can read the full itinerary here.

-If you’d like to plan a holiday to Thailand or for more information about our Yi Peng group tourm call our Luxury Travel Specialist on 0203 143 4293 or send an online enquiry to inspire your journey.
+If you’d like to plan a holiday to Thailand, call our Luxury Travel Specialist or send an online enquiry with details of your dream trip.